lucapette/website/content/writing/my-engineering-management-values.md

 teach people how to react to them and what they can do so that the problem doesn't occur again.
 Use mistakes as a learning opportunity.

-Apply the "no privileges" policy aggressively.
+I apply the "no privileges" policy aggressively.
 People should not be confined to only one phase of the product development process.

 Of course, people specialize because they care more about one thing or the other and it is important they can freely develop in the direction they want.

 Our systems are too complex for people to know the details of everything.
-But do not assign those specialties any privilege.
+But I do not assign those any privilege.

 In fact, I reject the notion of privilege entirely.
 If one can do something in a team, everyone else can too.

-In my career, I could not always apply a full "no privilege" policies.
-That is possible only if who is in charge fully supports the policy.
-Working in teams that foster a privilege-based culture has been a frustrating experience, but it gave me the opportunity to gather interesting data.
-I had a chance to A/B test policies.
-In more than 15 years of data collection, I observed that privileges have no effect on the amount of incidents.
-Moreover, the people making "big mistakes" were most times the most senior in the team.
-The same people that would have had the privileges to perform the task anyway if there were a policy.

 ## Be vulnerable